kibook/S1000D-XSL-Stylesheets/README.md

 The default prefix is `/usr/local`.

-After installation, for instructions on using the script, run the following:
+Instructions for using the script can be found in the (README)[s1kd2pdf.README] or man page for s1kd2pdf(1), or by running the
+following:

 ```
 $ s1kd2pdf -h